All articles

 Cloudflare's Default-Block Policy Just Erased Millions of Sites From AI Search.
 Here's How to Check If Yours Is One.

-On 1 July 2025, Cloudflare flipped a switch that quietly cut a chunk of the web off from ChatGPT, Perplexity, Claude, and Google's AI Mode.
-They called it Content Independence Day.
-Most site owners I've spoken to since then had no idea it happened, and an even bigger group still doesn't realise their own site is sitting behind a default-block they never agreed to.
+On 1 July 2025, Cloudflare flipped a switch that cut a chunk of the web off from ChatGPT, Perplexity, Claude and Google's AI Mode.
+They branded it Content Independence Day, which sounds noble until you realise most site owners had no idea it happened.
+We've lost count of the founders who only found out when we showed them the curl test live on a call.

-I run audits for a living, and over the last few months my agency has tested AI visibility on dozens of client and prospect sites.
-The pattern is depressing.
-Sites that rank well in Google.
-Sites with strong backlinks.
-Sites with content that should obviously be cited.
+We run AI visibility audits for a living, and over the past year our team has tested dozens of client and prospect sites for exactly this.
+The pattern is grim and consistent.
+Sites that rank beautifully in Google.
+Sites with backlinks most agencies would kill for.
+Sites with content that should obviously be the cited answer.
 Invisible in ChatGPT.
 Invisible in Perplexity.
 Invisible in AI Overviews.
-Why?
-Because Cloudflare answered "no" on their behalf months ago, and nobody told them.
+The reason, more often than anyone expects, is that Cloudflare answered "no" on their behalf months earlier and nobody sent a memo.

-This post breaks down what Cloudflare actually changed, what the data shows about the impact, and the exact process I use to check whether a site has been locked out.
-If you skip to the audit section, that's fine.
-Just please run the check.
+This post breaks down what Cloudflare actually changed, what the real data says about the blast radius, where pay per crawl fits in, and the exact process we use to check whether a site has been locked out of AI search.
+Skip to the audit if you want.
+We won't be offended.
+Just run the check.

 What Cloudflare actually changed on 1 July 2025

-Cloudflare became the first major infrastructure provider to flip the default.
-Before that date, AI crawlers like GPTBot, ClaudeBot, and PerplexityBot could fetch content from any Cloudflare-protected site unless the owner explicitly blocked them.
-After that date, every newly onboarded domain blocks AI crawlers by default unless the owner explicitly allows them.
+Cloudflare became the first major infrastructure provider to flip the default from opt-out to opt-in.
+Before that date, AI crawlers like GPTBot, ClaudeBot and PerplexityBot could fetch content from any Cloudflare-protected site unless the owner explicitly blocked them.
+After it, every newly onboarded domain is asked up front whether it wants AI crawlers in, and the safe default leans towards keeping them out.

-The reason this matters so much is scale.
-According to W3Techs usage statistics, Cloudflare sits in front of 22.4% of all websites on the public web as of May 2026.
-That is roughly one in five sites globally, and Cloudflare itself confirms over one million customers have enabled the AI blocking option since the rollout, per their official press release.
+The reason any of this matters is scale.
+According to W3Techs usage statistics, Cloudflare sits in front of 22.7% of all websites as of May 2026.
+That's roughly one in five sites on the public web.
+And per Cloudflare's own press release, more than one million customers have already enabled the one-click AI crawler block.
+That release also lists the publishers who threw their weight behind it, including Condé Nast, Reddit, Pinterest, The Associated Press, TIME and Fortune, over 40 names in total.

-If you've ever wondered why your perfectly good content doesn't show up when someone asks ChatGPT a question your site clearly answers, this is one of the first things I'd check.
+If you've ever wondered why your perfectly good content doesn't surface when someone asks ChatGPT a question your site clearly answers, this is the very first thing we'd check.

-I want to be clear about something, because this confuses a lot of people.
-Cloudflare's default block does not affect traditional Googlebot, Bingbot, or other classic search crawlers.
+Let's clear up the confusion that trips up almost everyone, including a few SEOs who should know better.
+Cloudflare's default block does not touch traditional Googlebot, Bingbot, or the classic search crawlers.
 Your blue-link Google rankings are not at risk from this change.
-What's at risk is your visibility in everything that runs on top of large language models.
+What's at risk is your visibility in everything built on top of large language models.

-That includes ChatGPT search, Perplexity, Claude with web access, Google's AI Overviews and AI Mode (which use a separate crawler called Google-Extended), Microsoft Copilot, and any other tool that fetches live web content to ground its answers.
-These systems use different bots from the ones Google uses to populate the regular search index, and Cloudflare's default rules block the AI ones while leaving the search ones alone.
+That means ChatGPT search, Perplexity, Claude with web access, Google's AI Overviews and AI Mode, Microsoft Copilot, and any tool that fetches live web content to ground its answers.
+These systems use different bots from the ones that populate Google's regular index.
+Cloudflare's rules can block the AI ones while leaving the search ones untouched, which is why a site can rank on page one and still be a ghost inside ChatGPT.

 The data: how big is the actual blast radius

-From Cloudflare Radar's analysis of crawler traffic between May 2024 and May 2025, here's the share of AI crawler traffic by bot:
+From Cloudflare Radar's analysis of crawler traffic from May 2024 to May 2025, the share of AI crawler traffic broke down like this in May 2025:

-• GPTBot (OpenAI): 30% of AI crawler traffic, with a 305% increase in requests year over year
+• GPTBot (OpenAI): 30% of AI crawler traffic, up 305% in raw requests year on year

 • ClaudeBot (Anthropic): 21%